open-edge-platform/o11y-charts/charts/orchestrator-dashboards/README.md

 # orchestrator-dashboards

-Grafana dashboards targeted to be deployed on top of `orchestrator-observability` stack.
+Grafana Dashboards targeted to be deployed on top of [orchestrator-observability](../orchestrator-observability) stack.